sidneyrod/sidneyrod/README.md

 - 🌱 I’m currently learning Java, Spring Boot, React and Typescript.

-- My hobbies: 🎵 🥁 🎸🎹  I'm a musician with a specialty in drums (love DW drums), my musical instrument is bass (prefered music man stingray), but I also like to play acoustic guitar (takamine is my prefered) and a little bit piano.
+- My hobbies: 🎵 🥁 🎸🎹  I'm a musician with a specialty in drums (love DW drums), also bass (prefered music man stingray), but I also like to play acoustic guitar (takamine is my prefered) and a little bit piano.
 I can sing a little.
 - 🎬 I love science fiction, suspense, romantic comedy, adventure and drama movies, series and travel with my wife.
 I love and have the facility to learn new things!

 <div>